Rockxy Native macOS Proxy Tool

 macOS 14+

-supported in the current public release
+current public release

 Universal

-one signed build for Apple Silicon and Intel
+Apple Silicon & Intel

 Open Source

-AGPL-3.0 source and license on GitHub
+AGPL-3.0 on GitHub

 SHA256

-checksum published with every release asset
+checksum every release

 Homebrew

-install with brew install --cask rockxy or the signed .dmg
+brew install --cask rockxy

 Built for macOS.